FzJo/dwwm-php/README.md

 ## ✔️ Routing

-Requests are handle by one file: "index.php".
+**Requests are handle by one file: "index.php".**

-An URL is associated to a method of a controller.
+An URL is associated to a controller method

 *index.php*
 ```php